Court Line: Factors behind collapse

-In addition to the early-'70s oil crisis and the three-day week, there were other factors that had caused the collapse of the group of companies that included Court Line and Clarksons.
+Besides the early-'70s oil crisis and the three-day week, other factors also contributed to the collapse of the group of companies that included Court Line and Clarksons.

-One of these factors was the parent company's precariously highly geared investment in the shipping and leisure industry sectors.
+One factors was the parent company's precariously highly geared investment in the shipping and leisure industry sectors.

 According to some insider reports at the time, Court Line Aviation was a viable business.
 However, a proposed management buyout was rejected as its liquidation value was needed to pay off the parent company's debts.

 The Department of Trade and Industry final report into the Court Line collapse concludes:

 "The short answer is that there was no single reason for the collapse, which was caused by a number of contributory factors.
 Court Line expanded rapidly in many directions, some of which were both logical and justifiable, others not.
 The overall management was throughout inadequate and it was in any event never supported by the necessary financial control.
 This meant that as Court Line expanded, it became progressively vulnerable to any substantial setback in any of its areas of activities.
 When a serious setback occurred, triggered off by the oil crisis of autumn 1973, it immediately affected the shipping, aviation, and leisure divisions.
 The group was so highly geared, so structured and having such inadequate financial control, that it might well have been brought down by a substantial reverse in any of its major activities.
-As it was the cumulative effect on all three divisions, when all the cash resources which would otherwise have been available had been invested unprofitably in the Caribbean, meant that the position progressively deteriorated and rendered the collapse in August 1974 unavoidable."
+As it was the cumulative effect on all three divisions, when all the cash resources which would otherwise have been available had been invested unprofitably in the Caribbean, meant that the position progressively deteriorated and rendered the collapse in August 1974 unavoidable.

 Disposal of airline's assets

-G-BDAT (G-AYOR when in service with Court) was one of four BAC One-Eleven 500s Dan-Air acquired in 1974 following Court Line's bankruptcy.
-The aircraft is seen here in Dan-Air's contemporary livery at Pisa Airport in 1975.
+One of four BAC One-Eleven 500s Dan-Air acquired in 1974 following Court Line's bankruptcy.

 Following the spectacular crash of Court Line and Clarksons at the height of the 1974 holiday season, the failed carrier's fairly new aircraft were acquired by other airlines.
 Cathay Pacific took the two L-1011 TriStar widebodies while Dan-Air and Monarch Airlines respectively purchased four and two of the One-Eleven 500 narrowbodies.
 These aircraft needed to be re-registered to avoid having them impounded by overseas airport authorities in lieu of the airport user charges Court Line owed them.